Murdostoun: History

-Sir Robert King Stewart and his son, Captain John Christie Stewart each served as Grand Master Mason of the Grand Lodge of Scotland, the latter serving from 1942 to 1945.

-The Stewarts were related to the famous Victorian lady traveller and author, Miss Isabella (Ella) Robertson Christie (b.
-1861, d.
-1949), sister of Lady Alice Margaret Christie Stewart (b. about 1863, d.
-September 1940), and to the family of John Hill of Homestead Plantation, West Baton Rouge Parish, Louisiana, whose mother, Isabella Christie (sister to Alexander Christie of Milnwood, Lanarkshire), married George Hill (b.
-1785, d.
-1852) of Old Monkland, Lanarkshire, where he had an ironworks.

-Lady Stewart and her sister, Miss Ella Christie of Cowden Castle (near Muckhart), published a reminiscence of their lives entitled A Long Look at Life, by Two Victorians in 1940.

-Mrs Averil Stewart published a book of poetry, Mercury in the Garden, in 1946.
-Mrs Stewart also wrote a memoir of her mother-in-law, Lady Alice Christie King Stewart, and the sister of the mother-in-law, Miss Ella Christie, entitled Alicella, which was published in 1955 by John Murray of London.

-The Stewarts remodelled Murdostoun Castle into a very comfortable residence.
-They were fond of their dogs and created a pet cemetery in which their dogs were buried.

-Mrs Averil Stewart died in April 1975 and Captain John Stewart died in May 1978.
-They are interred in a family mausoleum in Cambusnethan Church cemetery in Cambusnethan, a large suburb on the eastern side of Wishaw.

-Captain and Mrs Stewart had no children.
-After their deaths, the Murdostoun estate passed to a great-nephew and the property was sold in 1979.

-The National Library of Scotland has an inventory of family papers from Murdostoun Castle, which are stored in boxes at the library.

-Murdostoun Castle today
+Today

 Murdostoun Castle was recently used as an alcohol-related brain damage care unit.
 This facility was managed by Four Seasons Health Care, Ltd. Murdostoun Castle has three main buildings set in 37 acre of mixed park and woodland.
 The Frank Jamieson wing was a modern purpose-built facility, providing nursing and social care in a selection of differing rooms for single occupancy.
 As well as bright airy rooms, a large conservatory and enclosed-garden area are available.
 The two care facilities closed down for refurbishment in 2010 leaving just the 20-bed brain injury rehabilitation centre.

 Recent refurbishment by the Huntercombe Group saw the newer buildings on the site managed as rehabilitation and care centres from a variety of neurological conditions while the castle is home to the Abbeycare Foundation, a private addiction centre.